Servideska/HPC/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 ## Available Software

 Pre-installed software on our HPC systems is managed via [modules][2].
-You can see the list of software that's already installed and accessible via module [here][3].
+You can see the [list of software that's already installed and accessible via module][3].
 However, there are many different variants of these modules available.
 We have divided these into two different software
 environments: `scs5` (for regular partitions) and `ml` (for the Machine Learning partition).
 Within each environment there are further dependencies and variants.